-FLTC lab classrooms that are set with four chairs per rectangular table.
-The tables are arranged so that participants can see each other and may see the instructor by turning his head or chair to the side.
-Food and Beverages are not allowed inside the 4th floor rooms.
+FLTC lab classrooms are set with four chairs per rectangular table.
+The tables are arranged so that participants can see each other and may see the instructor by turning his/her head or chair to the side.
+Food and beverages are not allowed inside the 4th floor rooms.

 Rectangular tables with two chairs at each long side of the table.
-Pods may or may not be orientated to the front of the room.
+Pods may or may not be oriented to the front of the room.

 Chairs in rows facing the front of the room.
 No writing surface/tables.
 There is at least one aisle through the center or side.